(Author Note, this is the second book, I've been revising and adding to the first one. Don't worry, you're not missing much.)

 Iris managed to patiently wait through the braiding of her hair, the eating of dinner with a duke, and the unbraiding of her hair only to fall back onto her bed, clutching the flowers given to her.
 "I'm the heir..." she whispered quietly to herself as she fell asleep.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Loco B NanaWrite a Review